Dark Triad at Work

 willingness or readiness to the break rules, and use of deceitful methods to

-obtain a professional advantage.
+obtain professional advantages.

-psychological assessment, certain observable behaviour patterns can also help
+Besides psychological assessment, certain observable behaviour patterns can also help identify those who possess these traits, such as: -

 approach towards human relationships, with their main focus lying on how others

-pleasing others in power, and withholding important information, for personal
+can benefit them.
+They may engage in pleasing others in power, or withholding important information, for personal

 gain.